oracle-livelabs/converged/obaas/check-processing/check-processing.md

   Connect to the Oracle Backend for Spring Boot admin service using the `connect` command.
 Enter `obaas-admin` and the username and use the password you collected earlier.

     ```shell
-    oractl> <copy>connect</copy>
+    oractl:>connect
-    username: obaas-admin
+    ? username obaas-admin
-    password: **************
+    ? password *************
-    obaas-cli: Successful connected.
+    Credentials successfully authenticated! obaas-admin -> welcome to OBaaS CLI.
     oractl:>
     ```

-1. Redeploy the account service
+1. Deploy the account service

-  You will now redeploy your account service to the Oracle Backend for Spring Boot using the CLI.
+  You will now deploy your account service to the Oracle Backend for Spring Boot using the CLI.
 Run this command to redeploy your service, make sure you provide the correct path to your JAR file. **Note** that this command may take 1-3 minutes to complete:

     ```shell
-    oractl:> <copy>deploy --app-name application --service-name account --cpu-request 100m --artifact-path /path/to/accounts-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --redeploy true</copy>
+    oractl:> <copy>deploy --app-name application --service-name account --artifact-path /path/to/accounts-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
     uploading: account/target/accounts-0.0.1-SNAPSHOT.jarbuilding and pushing image...
     creating deployment and service... successfully deployed
     oractl:>